Get E-Book

 });

 Freezing is optional.
-The stronger habit is reading environment once and passing config as data.
+The stronger habit is reading the environment once and passing config as data.
 Reaching into process.env from every module creates hidden dependencies and makes tests depend on global mutation.

 function required(env, key) {